rickcentralcontrolcom/geo-rct-methodology/Central_Control_Geo_RCT_Whitepaper.md

 Those include:

-- **'Rolling Thunder': Multi-armed, stepped CRT:** This design offers greater statistical power than a traditional two-celled test by generating many independent contrasts across time and treatment arms.
+- ** Multi-armed, stepped CRT:** This design, nicknamed "Rolling Thunder," offers greater statistical power than a traditional two-celled test by generating many independent contrasts across time and treatment arms.
 Each group enters treatment in a staggered sequence and remains in for a fixed duration, creating repeated observations both within and across DMAs.
 This structure increases the precision of the causal estimate while reducing sensitivity to outliers or time-based shocks.
-The design is particularly well-suited for cessation testing: by phasing off the media gradually, advertisers can closely monitor sales impact, minimize the risk of revenue loss, and halt the test early if needed.
+The design is  well-suited for cessation testing: by phasing off the media gradually, advertisers can closely monitor sales impact, minimize the risk of revenue loss, and halt the test early if needed.
+It is just as applicable for introduction testing.
+[See Image_01_Multi_Armed_Stepped_CRT_aka_Rolling_Thunder]

 - **Targeting Test:** To see if the iROAS of a targeting technique pays off, this three-armed design includes one test group for targeting, one test group for minimally targeted media using the same creative, and one unexposed control group.